Board of directors: Corporations

-In a publicly held company, directors are elected to represent and are legally obligated as fiduciaries to represent owners of the company—the shareholders/stockholders.
-In this capacity they establish policies and make decisions on issues such as whether there is dividend and how much it is, stock options distributed to employees, and the hiring/firing and compensation of upper management.
+In a publicly held company, directors are elected to represent and are legally obligated as fiduciaries to represent owners of the company, i.e. the shareholders/stockholders.
+In this capacity they establish policies and make decisions on issues such as whether there is a dividend and how much it is, stock options distributed to employees, and the hiring/firing and compensation of upper management.

-Governance

 Theoretically, the control of a company is divided between two bodies: the board of directors, and the shareholders in general meeting.
 In practice, the amount of power exercised by the board varies with the type of company.
 In small private companies, the directors and the shareholders are normally the same people, and thus there is no real division of power.
 In large public companies, the board tends to exercise more of a supervisory role, and individual responsibility and management tends to be delegated downward to individual professional executives (such as a finance director or a marketing director) who deal with particular areas of the company's affairs.

 Another feature of boards of directors in large public companies is that the board tends to have more de facto power.
 Most shareholders do not attend shareholder meetings, but rather cast proxy votes via mail, phone, or internet, thus allowing the board to vote for them.
 However, proxy votes are not a total delegation of the voting power, as the board must vote the proxy shares as directed by their owner even when it contradicts the board's views.
 In addition, many shareholders vote to accept all recommendations of the board rather than try to get involved in management, since each shareholder's power, as well as interest and information is so small.
 Larger institutional investors also grant the board proxies.
 The large number of shareholders also makes it hard for them to organize.
 However, there have been moves recently to try to increase shareholder activism among both institutional investors and individuals with small shareholdings.

 A contrasting view is that in large public companies it is upper management and not boards that wield practical power, because boards delegate nearly all of their power to the top executive employees, adopting their recommendations almost without fail.
 As a practical matter, executives even choose the directors, with shareholders normally following management recommendations and voting for them.